RitikaPandey77/Quiz/README.md

 # Quiz

-Inspired by the famous TV show Kon Bnega Carorpati, I created this project to challenge and inspire new and enthusiastic software programming language learners to test thier knowledge about the language.
+I created this project to challenge and inspire new and enthusiastic software programming language learners.
 The quis has 10 questions each and has questions on three languages :-
 1. Python
 2. C
 3. Java